No-dimensional Tverberg Theorems and Algorithms: Introduction

 \section{Introduction}

 In 1921, Radon~\cite{radon} proved a seminal theorem in convex geometry: given a set $P$ of at least $d + 2$ points in $\R^d$, one can always split $P$ into two non-empty sets whose convex hulls intersect.
 In 1966, Tverberg~\cite{tverberg-original} generalized Radon's theorem to allow for more sets in the partition.
-Specifically, he showed that any point set $P\subset\R^d$ of cardinality at least $(d + 1)(k - 1) + 1$ can be split into $k$ sets $T_1, \dots, T_k \subset P$ whose convex hulls have a non-empty intersection, i.e., $\conv(T_1) \cap \dots \cap \conv(T_k) \neq \emptyset$, where $\conv(\cdot)$ denotes the convex hull.
+Specifically, he showed that for any $k \geq 1$, if a $d$-dimensional point set $P\subset\R^d$ has cardinality at least $(d + 1)(k - 1) + 1$, then $P$ can be partitioned into $k$ non-empty, pairwise disjoint sets $T_1, \dots, T_k \subset P$ whose convex hulls have a non-empty intersection, i.e., $\bigcap_{i = 1}^k \conv(T_i) \neq \emptyset$, where $\conv(\cdot)$ denotes the convex hull.